yschen25/yschen25/README.md

 ## 🧠 𝗔𝗕𝗢𝗨𝗧 𝗠𝗘

-Enthusiastic software engineer with 4 years’ experiences in web development.
+- An <b>enthusiastic</b> software engineer with four years of experience in web development.

-An interviewer and mentor for junior engineers.
-Have experiences on collaboration with people from various countries including Dominica government while working for an international company.
+- An <b>interviewer and mentor</b> for junior engineers.
+Helped an engineer get a job in the UK.

+- Good at <b>collabirating</b> with people/org with different backgrounds including the Dominica government.

-I was doing my side projects - sell paintings online and writing articles to share technical and working experiences during the gaps between employments.
+- Having several side projects including selling my own artwork online and writing articles about technical and working experiences.

 <br/>